Carreau/phd-dissertation/parts/cells.rst

 processes that can happen on the filament.

 The actin protein is highly conserved across species, and is know to directly interact with hundreds of proteins :cite:`DosRemedios2003`.
-As hint before it can in particular bind to ATP, that can hydrolyse into,
+As hint before it can in particular bind to ATP, that can hydrolyse into, ADP

 Dynamic of actin polymerisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^